dansali/TechTestApp/README.md

 $ ./execute_terraform.sh
 ```

-7) Wait until LB url is printed, app & rds might take a while to boot
+7) Wait until LB url is printed, app & rds might take a few minutes to boot

 8) To destroy